bpieber/Cuis-Smalltalk-StyledTextEditor/README.md

 - RTF clipboard (on OS X VMs with the ClipboardExtendedPlugin)

 The Styled Text Editor is developed in Cuis with the plan to eventually port it to Squeak and Pharo.
 The development of the Styled Text Editor inspired many changes to Cuis itself, and It is the first package to use the brand new DVCS based development process for external packages for Cuis 4.0.

-### Notes ###

-Bernhard, could you please add a note what CrappyOSProcess.pck is used for.
-Why is it named 'CrappyOSProcess.pck'?
-What is 'crappy' about it, what is fine?

 ### Acknowlegements ###